- Considering a move to Toronto after COVID-19? Want to connect with some Aussies in the area? Check out the Aussies in

 COVID-19: Travel restrictions for Australians moving to Canada

 It’s now been more than four months since most Australians were banned from entering Canada due to travel restrictions imposed to combat the spread of coronavirus.
 This ban, of course, has impacted all foreign nationals, not just Australians.

 As per initial announcements, Canadian citizens and permanent residents will have the ability to cross into Canada, whether by aircraft or by the land border with the U.S. However, several exceptions were confirmed through IRCC’s announcement.

-- immediate family members of Canadian citizens and Canadian permanent residents who are travelling to Canada for non-discretionary reasons;
+- immediate family members* of Canadian citizens and Canadian permanent residents who are travelling to Canada for non-discretionary reasons;

 - temporary workers who hold a valid work permit or who are approved for a work permit but have not yet been issued the work permit (please note that flagpoling is not permitted at this time, refer below for more details);

 - IEC participants who have not yet activated their work permits must have a valid job offer in order to enter, this job offer does not need to be in an essential sector (Source: IRCC);

 - IEC participants who have already activated their work permits and were outside the country temporarily do not require a valid job offer in order to re-enter (Source: IRCC; note that anecdotal reports suggest airline staff and border officers may still deny entry without proof of a connection to Canada like employment, housing, or family);